Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

     - Focuses on testing functionalities, identifying bugs, reporting back to developer teams and ensuring the software meets quality standards.
     - Works closely with developers to resolve issues.
 4. System Managers
-    - Manage the day- to-day operations of the online virtual phone system.
+    - Manage the day-to-day operations of the online virtual phone system.
     - Handle configurations, user permissions, and system maintenance.
 5. IT Administrators
     - Provides technical support, infrastructure maintenance, and resolves technical issues.